 The Small Business Administration (SBA) offers guidance and resources for small business owners on topics including disaster assistance, disaster cleanup, disaster preparedness and recovery plans, and more.

-The following six videos were developed by NERAC in partnership with the other Regional Homeland Security Councils (Central, Southeast, and West) and cover topics from recently published online cybersecurity training modules funded by the State’s homeland security councils based on content from the Department of Homeland Security’s Cybersecurity & Infrastructure Agency (CISA).
+The following six videos and training modules were developed by NERAC in partnership with the other Regional Homeland Security Councils (Central, Southeast, and West) and cover topics from recently published online cybersecurity training modules funded by the State’s homeland security councils based on content from the Department of Homeland Security’s Cybersecurity & Infrastructure Agency (CISA).

 The Department of Homeland Security created the following resources and materials in order to inform federal, state, and local government officials and employees about cybersecurity.